 Could Robots Replace General Practitioners and Other Doctors?

-Robots will replace many people’s jobs in the coming years
+It seems certain robots will replace many people’s jobs in the coming years

 As everyone knows, the world changes fast, particularly now that technology - in particular - robotics, continues to advance at a breathtaking rate.
 Buy how quickly will robots replace many of the jobs we now take for granted?